Communication and Visual Arts

 Fax: (810) 766-6834

-Professors: Darryl Baird, Chris Waters; Associate Professors: Sarah Lippert, Marcus Paroske, Sarah Rosaen, Heather Seipke, Mike Sevick, Cristen Velliky; Assistant Professors: Danielle De La Mare, Ben Gaydos, Dan Lair, Joseph Reinsel; Lecturers Jjenna Andrews, Jenell Barnard, Ed Bradley, Jim Cheek, Ryan Claytor, David Cowan, Traci Currie, Alla Dubrovich, Habeeb Gattas, Joe Ghattas, Tim Kranz, Daniel Lake, Kim Laux, Janet Lorch, Chris Machniak, Tony McGill, William McMillan, Michelle Silva, Holly Stevens, Donna Ullrich, Fred Wagonlander, Jennifer Weaver, Donal Young, Rebecca Zeiss; Professor Emeriti Charles Apple, Linda Johnson
+Professors Christine Waters; Associate Professors Darryl Baird, Sarah Rosaen, Heather Seipke, Mike Sevick; Assistant Professors Danielle De La Mare, Rebecca Hayes, Michael Lewis, Sarah Lippert Marcus Paroske, Joseph Reinsel, Cristen Velliky; Lecturers Jjenna Andrews, James Bakken, Janelle Barnard-Keller, Ed Bradley, Jim Cheek, Ryan Claytor, David Cowan, Traci Currie, Alla Dubrovich, Habeeb Gattas, Joe Ghattas, Tim Kranz, Michael Kucharski, Christine Laikind, Daniel Lair, Kim Laux, Janet Lorch, Chris Machniak, Tony McGill, Karen Nowosatko, Michelle Silva, Holly Stevens, Marcia Watkins, Fred Wagonlander, Jennifer Weaver, Donal Young, Rebecca Zeiss; Professor Emeriti Charles Apple

 The Department of Communication and Visual Arts offers a wide range of exciting opportunities to assist students in reaching their career, intellectual and personal goals.
-The general program in Communication offers three emphasis areas: Media Studies, Speech Communication and Professional Communication.
+The general program in Communication offers three emphasis areas: Media Studies, Organizational Communication, and Relational Communication.
+Another program of study exists in the Journalism program.
 A unique opportunity to pursue argumentation and advocacy on our successful speech and debate team completes the Communication offerings.
-Studio Art, Visual Communication, Art Education and Art History are the general programs of study in the Visual Arts.
-Studio Art concentrations include painting, printmaking/drawing, photography, or Interaction Arts and Three-Dimensional art (ceramics/sculpture).
-Visual Communication includes three concentrations in either graphic design, or photography.
-Both Communication and Visual Arts offer minors and honors study, including the minor in Argumentation and Advocacy.
+Studio Art, Visual Communication, and Art Education are the general programs of study in the Visual Arts.
+Studio Art concentrations include painting, printmaking/drawing, photography, and Three-Dimensional art (ceramics/sculpture).
+Visual Communication includes two concentrations in either graphic design or photography.
+Both Communication and Visual Arts offer minors and honors study.

 Communication and Visual Arts programs offer students a level of personal attention that enhances the learning process.
 A high degree of hands-on experience and opportunities for internships also exist within the department.
 The department has numerous studio spaces, including ceramics, drawing, painting, photography, and sculpture.
 In addition, the department has highly specialized facilities for graphics design, photography (darkroom), and audio/video production.